asawilliams/javascript/README.md

       test();
     }
     ```
-    It is better though to keep variables in context than to force the declaration at the top of the scope.
-A good example is when you want to break out the computation of a value into multiple peices to read it better.
+  -It is better though to keep variables in context than to force the declaration at the top of the scope.
+A good example is when you want to break out the computation of a value into multiple pieces to read it better.

     ```javascript
     // bad
     function() {
       var i = 0,
           len = array.length;

+      [lots of code ...]

       for( ; i < len; i++) {